STEPS to Family Child Care Success

 Evaluation of the Shared Service Alliance (SSA)

-In September of 2023, the San Diego YMCA,in partnership with a group of local organizations that serve child care providers, was awarded the San Diego County Shared Services Alliance (SSA) contract.
-These organizations included: Chicano Federation (CF), Child Development Associates (CDA), Horn of Africa (HOA), and International Rescue Committee (IRC).
+In September of 2023, the County of San Diego funded the Shared Services Alliance (SSA), joining together the STEPS partners, Chicano Federation, Horn of Africa and IRC, and the YMCA Child Care Resource Service and Child Development Associates (CDA).
 Evaluation of this project was conducted by CEED and Luminary Evaluation.
-The program was established to support child care providers by helping them strengthen the sustainability of their businesses and promote growth, and many aspects of the STEPS model were embedded into the SSA.
+The program was established to support child care providers by helping them strengthen the sustainability of their businesses and promote growth.
+Many aspects of the STEPS model were embedded into the SSA.

 - San Diego County Shared Services Alliance Evaluation (Year 2) July 2025 (PDF)